Anteproperispomenon/kwak-orth/README.md

 `kwak-orth-exe --help` if on Windows, or `./kwak-orth-exe --help` if on Unix-like systems.

+Note: On Windows, you may have to run `chcp 65001` before running the program.
+The batch files take care of this themselves.

 ### Compiling

 To compile this library, you will need the Haskell Stack